KeysonRaphael/Viewers/docs/latest/deployment/recipes/embedded-viewer.md

 </ul>

 <ol start="2">
-  <li>Create a JS Object or Function to hold the OHIF Viewer's configuration.
+  <li>Create a JS Object or Function to hold the mConnect Viewer's configuration.
 Here are some
    example values that would allow the viewer to hit our public PACS:</li>
 </ol>